 This year I am going to take the girls in to get their own library cards!
 That way we can go on an outing every couple of weeks to exchange books, which they think is amazing lol!
 But the best part is that it’s practically free.
 You just pay a small fee for the card.
-You can also order e-books from the library and download onto your iPad/other device!
+You can also order e-books from the library and download them onto your iPad/other devices!

-This year I am also to planning to put coupons for books in their stockings!
+This year I am also planning to put coupons for books in their stockings!
 Their school is part of the Scholastic Reading Club and once a month a flyer is sent home with books for sale.
 I wrote 12 coupons each for $10 for them to spend on those books.
 I buy the books anyway each month, but this way they feel like they are choosing and purchasing them independently!

-There’s nothing more precious to my girls than my undivided attention ( or my husbands).
+There’s nothing more precious to my girls than my undivided attention (or my husband’s).
 Finding ways to schedule family time and make sure that we are spending phone-free and focused time with our children is a priority!
 Board games & puzzles are a favourite gift.
 The girls adore games night and our eldest will sit down and attempt a 1000 piece puzzle happily for hours.

 One new thing I am going to try this year is writing out date invitations for one-on-one dates with Mom and/or Dad.
 Individual time with us makes them so happy and we’ve noticed it alleviates a lot of the day to day bickering!

 My girls love looking at photos.
 It can be photos of anything …. us when we were younger, wedding photos, their family or pets….but their favourite is, of course, pictures of themselves!